 Image: the configuration options.

-By default each mailbox is given a quota of 1,024MiB (1GiB).
+By default each mailbox gets a quota of 1,024MiB (1GiB).
 The storage space is the total amount of disk space the email address can use.
-This is an important setting, as an email account will stop working when the quota is reached.
+This is an important setting, as an email account stops working when it reaches its quota.

 It may be tempting to set the storage to a very large value, or even to “unlimited”.
-Be aware, though, that increasing the quota for a mailbox will not necessarily give it more space.
+Be aware, though, that increasing the mailbox quota doesn’t necessarily give it more space.
 That is because your hosting package itself also has a disk space quota.
 If, say, your hosting package has a quota of 2GB then your email account should always use less space than that.

-To illustrate this point, lets imagine that you got a hosting package with 2GB of disk space.
+To illustrate this point, lets imagine you got a hosting package with 2GB of disk space.
 You are using your hosting package to host both a website and two email accounts.
-If the website needs roughly 1GB of disk space then you would have 1GB of space available for your email.
-As you got two email accounts, that would be 500MB for each email account.
+If the website needs 1GB of disk space then you have 1GB of space available for your email.
+As you got two email accounts, that is 500MB for each email account.

 Plus addressing is a feature that can be used to organise your emails and/or to prevent companies from storing your real email address.
 How this works is best illustrated with an example.

 Plus addressing is supported out-of-the-box.
 The Automatically create folders for plus addressing option lets you choose whether or not you want cPanel to create folders for plus addresses you use.
-By default, folders will be created automatically.
-That means that cPanel will automatically create a folder named nospam if you start using the address firstname.lastname@example.org.
-Any emails sent to that address will then be delivered to the nospam folder.
+By default, folders are created automatically.
+So, cPanel automatically creates a folder named nospam when you start using the address firstname.lastname@example.org.
+Any emails sent to that address are then delivered to the nospam folder.